 Annapurna Base Camp Trek Weather in September

 There is no doubt that September is the best trekking season in Nepal.
 It has the most favorable weather providing a perfect view of the environment.
-It is also known as the post-monsoon weather.
+It is also known as post-monsoon weather.

 There may be few remains of the rain because September is the progression month from Monsoon.
 It transforms into Autumn offering bright days and chilling nights.
 You may get rainfalls in the afternoon during early September.
 The trails may be wet and slippery.
 As September progresses, the rain gets light and eventually disappears.